satish-rajnale/Graphql-Queries/README.md

 Also you have to have different endpoints defined to serve those call requests.

 Graphql minimizes the call requests efficiently, depends on how well you have defined your schema and resolvers

+The only drawback to a graphql api over a rest api would be it does not provide a status value.